Eghamarian/sociotherapy/_short/06_borders.md

 He has been instructed to shout, to shout, and if not listened to, to shoot.<br>
 But he never finds enough time.
 Parents creep up from the other side, and throw their kids over the wall. <br>
 The kid in the air hears him, but cannot freeze. <br>
-But the soldier in the tower can and does; at first. <br>
+The soldier in the tower can and does; at first. <br>
-It feels to him like Game of Thrones, where the dead are climbing up the wall at Kings Landing. <br>
+It feels to him like Game of Thrones, where the dead are climbing up the wall at Winterfell. <br>
 But he somehow knows that was a movie; we all hope. <br>
 Bored and mind-tripping at Hollywood, he thinks to himself, and thanks his president for the wall. <br>
 Although some manage to cross, the wall keeps away the men, the air, the polution, the bacteria, the viruses, and the hatred. <br>